sagemath/trac_to_gh/Issue 4614.md

 # Issue 4614: automatically add md5sums for source tarballs to the web site

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4614

 Original creator: mabshoff